amanda-nascimentobarbosa/Cleaning_Data_SQL/README.md

 ```
 ![image](https://user-images.githubusercontent.com/100388639/195455702-a5500938-8349-492c-bf81-6024661cbd4e.png)

 **3.4.
-Creating and updating new columns for OwerAddress, City and State**
+Creating and updating new columns for OwerAddress: OwnerSplitAddress, City and State**

 ```sql
 ALTER TABLE HousingData